 In the study, many strategies were used to identify the researches that are suitable for meta-analysis.
 First a study pool (105 researches), including all the studies related to school climate and academic achievement was formed by scanning headings, keywords and abstracts, then the summaries were reviewed.
 Then, the research abstracts were reviewed.
-Among these, 23 research articles/dissertations were not related to spiritual leadership, 17 research articles/dissertations did not specify r/R values, and 7 research articles/dissertations were qualitative studies.
-Thus, 67 research articles/dissertations were excluded from the analysis.
-In the second phase, the remaining 58 research articles/dissertations were found to be appropriate, and the other 10 were deemed inappropriate.
+Among these, 23 research articles/ dissertations were not related to spiritual leadership, 17 research articles/ dissertations did not specify r/R2 values, and 7 research articles/dissertations were excluded from the analysis.
+In the second phase, the remaining 58 research articles/ dissertations were analyzed in detail; 21 of these articles/dissertations were found to be appropriate, and the other 10 were deemed inappropriate.
 Descriptive statistics of the mentioned 27 researches are shown in Table 1.
 Inclusion criteria defined for this study are as follows: